jenkiim/portfolio-jennifer/docs/assignments/assignment1.md

     - How do you feel about keeping up with current events?
 Can you share your perspective on why it might or might not be important?
 - What kind of controversial topics are you interested in or have a strong opinion in?

-## Interview Plan
-I plan to write notes as the interview takes place and look up often to observe that kinds of expression my interviewee makes and what behaviors they exhibit when I ask my questions.
-To help with this, I also plan to record my interviews.

 ## Write Up for Interviewee 1
 - **What are some hobbies you have?**
 - He likes to fish, working out, build things with his hands, and recently got into hunting with his older brother.